Data cube storage types

 The following limitations exist for in-memory warehouse storage:

-- In-memory storage type does not support binary data types.
+- In-memory storage does not support binary data types.

 4. Incremental data update

-Incrementally building data cubes will only retrieve data that was added to the database since the last build.
+Incrementally building data cubes will only retrieve data that was added to the database since the last build as kept track of by one or more incremental element fields in your data, such as a date or sequential ID.
 This has the potential to substantially decrease the time needed to build the data cube, however it will not update or remove existing data.

-It is important to be cautious when using incremental updates on a data cube where changes to existing data are possible.
-Deleted entries will still be present, entries that have been updated to a smaller value will retain their original value, and entries that have been updated to a larger value will appear as a new entry after the data cube has been updated.
+It is important to avoid or be cautious when using incremental updates on a data cube where changes to existing records or rows in the data are possible.
+For example, records deleted in the source will remain in the cube, records with the same or a smaller incremental element value will not be updated, and records updated with a larger incremental element value can appear as a new, separate record after the data cube has been re-built.

-You can enable incremental data updates for either the warehouse or in-memory storage type, and then build the data cubes manually or via a schedule, as described above.
+You can enable incremental data updates when using either the warehouse or in-memory storage type, and then build the data cubes manually or via a schedule, as described above.

 The total time required to build in-memory storage for a particular data cube, and the RAM memory required, can vary greatly depending on a range of factors.
 Estimating build times is therefore not as simple as saying building X records takes Y minutes, etc.